TejasShinkar12/Eat-Fit-1/docs/techstack.md

 # Technology Stack Recommendation: Smart Pantry & Fitness Tracker (MVP)

-**Version: 1.0**
+**Version: 1.1**
 **Date: May 25, 2025**

 ## Technology Summary

 This document outlines a recommended technology stack for the Minimum Viable Product (MVP) of the Smart Pantry & Fitness Tracker application.
-The architecture follows a standard three-tier pattern: a React-based frontend, a Python/FastAPI backend serving as the API and business logic layer, and a PostgreSQL database for persistent storage.
+The architecture follows a standard three-tier pattern: a React Native-based mobile frontend, a Python/FastAPI backend serving as the API and business logic layer, and a PostgreSQL database for persistent storage.
 Image processing (Object Detection, OCR) and Machine Learning (Recipe Generation, Q&A) will be integrated into the backend using the Hugging Face ecosystem.
 Asynchronous processing via Celery and Redis will handle time-consuming tasks like image ingestion.
 Deployment will leverage containerization for portability.

 Key components:
-*   **Frontend:** React for a dynamic, component-based web UI.
+*   **Frontend:** React Native for a cross-platform mobile application.
 *   **Backend:** Python with FastAPI for a high-performance, asynchronous API, integrating ML models and database interaction.
 *   **Database:** PostgreSQL for reliable and structured storage of user data, inventory, and logs.
 *   **Asynchronous Processing:** Celery and Redis for handling the image processing pipeline.